 |When the highest signal-to-noise ratio is needed||The only choice.
 Possible to achieve up to 160dB with Dewesoft’s proprietary DualCoreADC® technology.|

 |When mostly unnatural signals will be recorded (such as square waves)||Better at representing square waves|

-Although Dewesoft is famous for using 24-bit sigma-delta ADCs which have built-in anti-aliasing filters, they also use 16-bit SAR ADCs in order to achieve 1 MS/s maximum sample rate in the SIRIUS DAQ systems product line.
-These SAR-based Dewesoft systems implement powerful AAF filtering in the form of 5th order 100 kHz filters.
+Although Dewesoft is famous for using 24-bit sigma-delta ADCs which have built-in anti-aliasing filters, they also use 16-bit SAR ADCs in order to achieve a 1 MS/s maximum sample rate in the SIRIUS DAQ systems product line.
+These SAR-based Dewesoft systems implement powerful AAF filtering in the form of 5th-order 100 kHz filters.
 There is an additional filter in the digital domain selectable among Bessel, Butterworth (or bypass), up to the 8th order.

 The choice of which ADC technology to employ should always be based on application requirements.
 If you are measuring primarily static and quasi-static (slow) signals, you obviously don’t need a super-high-speed system, but you probably want one with as much amplitude axis resolution as possible.